HIV pre-exposure prophylaxis information for health professionals

 A two-page Decision Making in PrEP: Prescribing Pathway for PrEP in Australia tool summarises the eligibility criteria and recommended assessment for primary care providers in Australia who wish to prescribe PrEP and as well as patient education and monitoring requirements.

-Experienced clinicians in South Australia
+Experienced clinicians and PrEP prescribers list in South Australia

 To contact a clinician with experience in prescribing PrEP in South Australia, please contact the Adelaide Sexual Health Centre.